Gamicon

-Gamicon is Iowa's longest-running non-gambling game convention, currently held at the Marriott Hotel in Cedar Rapids, Iowa.
+Gamicon is Iowa's longest-running non-gambling game convention in the Cedar Rapids, Iowa, Iowa City, Iowa, and surrounding area.
 Gamicon alpha was sponsored by the Science Fiction League of Iowa Students (SFLIS).
 Gamicon later incorporated as a not-for-profit organization, and then merged with the Mindbridge Foundation.
 Each Gamicon was numbered using the Greek alphabet until Gamicon Omega.
 After that, the conventions were named according to their number on the Periodic Table.

-Gamicon Gallium will be held on February 23-25, 2024, at the Cedar Rapids Marriott in Cedar Rapids, Iowa.
+Gamicon Bromine will be held on March 6 - 8, 2026, at the Hyatt Regency Coralville Hotel & Conference Center in Coralville, Iowa.